 Humanities teacher at Hong Kong International School

-To see a Prezi that my colleague Mike Kersten and I presented at a Service Learning Conference at Lingnan University in June, 2011, please hit Social Conscience Education Overview
+To see a list of publications and presentations, hit this link.
+You may enjoying seeing this Prezi that my colleague Mike Kersten and I presented at a service learning conference at Lingnan University in June, 2011.

 Overview of my Research

-I have recently completed my doctoral dissertation with the University of Western Australia.
+In 2010 I completed my doctoral dissertation with the University of Western Australia.
 My thesis is entitled, “Teaching for Social Conscience in Hong Kong Secondary Schools.”
 I used interviews with teachers and students as well as documentary evidence (e.g., student essays) to better understand, from the perspectives of teachers and students, how to create curricula that help students develop awareness of social issues and to act upon this awareness.
 My research included two schools, HKIS and a band three (lowest academic grouping) local school on Hong Kong island.
-The local school research is quite timely, given the introduction of Liberal Studies as a compulsory subject in September, 2009 across Hong Kong secondary schools.
-If you would like to know more about my research, you may contact me through this email address: firstname.lastname@example.org.
+If you would like to know more about my research, you may contact me at this email address: firstname.lastname@example.org.

 The aim of the research reported in this thesis was to understand what secondary school humanities teachers in Hong Kong need to consider when teaching courses intended to develop students’ social conscience.
 In the context of Hong Kong’s Chinese-Western hybridity, two schools were chosen as case studies in order to understand social conscience education in diverse settings.
 School A is an affluent international school using a North American (USA) style curriculum, and students from high income local Chinese or expatriate families attend the school.
 Upon graduation, nearly all students attend university.
 School B is a band three, government-funded school, and is subject to Hong Kong’s examination system.
 Local Hong Kong Chinese students who attend School B come from low income families.
 Typically, only 2% of School B’s students gain university placement.